YHJYH/My_cat_Naomi/index.md

 # My cat Naomi
 This repo is for sharing photos & stories, storing documents, and sharing useful information with all pet owners. <br>

-If you have any problem about [pet ownership](https://www.justgreatlawyers.com/pet-paperwork).
+If you have any problem about pet ownership, please check [here](https://www.justgreatlawyers.com/pet-paperwork).

 ## Basic information
 Name: Naomi <br>